-To make an appointment please call our office at (651) 388-1103 to set up a time that is convenient with your schedule.
+To make an appointment please call our office at (651) 388-1103 to set up a time that is convenient with your schedule or simply schedule online.
 If you need to change or cancel your appointment, please contact our office as soon as possible.

 Monday – Friday: 8am – 6pm